andresycalderon/donations_in_peace_en/README.md

 ## Description and motivation
 In October 2012, the Colombian government started peace negotiations with the FARC guerrilla.
 This process would result in a unilateral ceasefire by the armed group in December 2014, and eventually the signing of the peace agreement in 2016.

 The effects of the peace process with the FARC guerrilla have been heterogeneous.
-Municipalities with presence of the armed group experienced a relative large decrease in the number of violent events after the creasefire, according to data from the Center of Resources to the Analysis of Conflicts (CERAC).
+Municipalities with presence of the armed group experienced a relative large decrease in the number of violent events after the creasefire, according to data from the Conflict Analysis Resource Center (CERAC).
 They also improved education outcomes (Prem et al., 2021) and their fertility rate (Guerra-Cújar et al., 2021).
 However, the process also generated perverse incentives that augmented deforestation (Prem, Saavedra, et al., 2020), illicit crops (Prem, Vargas, et al., 2020), and the assassination of social leaders (Marín Llanes, 2020).

 What is the impact of the peace process on private investment? *A priori,* one would expect an increase in this variable because the reduction in conflict and the benefits of the peace agreement in the affected areas should improve the business confidence.
 An especial type of investment are donations to political campaings.
 In this project I seek to identify if political donations increased in municipalities with FARC presence after the ceasefire and the peace agreement.